Cyyy25/hello-github/README.md

 # hello-github
-this repository is for practicing the github flow.
+This repository is for practicing the github flow.
+Nice to meet you, github.